-This vehicle has the Antilock Brake System (ABS), an advanced electronic braking system that helps prevent a braking skid.
+This vehicle has ABS, an advanced electronic braking system that helps prevent a braking skid.

 When the vehicle begins to drive away, ABS checks itself.
 A momentary motor or clicking noise might be heard while this test is going on, and it might even be noticed that the brake pedal moves a little.
-This is normal.
+This is normal

 If there is a problem with ABS, this warning light stays on.
-See Antilock Brake System (ABS) Warning Light on page 5-20.
+See Antilock Brake System (ABS) Warning Light on page 5-21.